Celiakamana/Celiakamana/README.md

 Welcome to my little corner of coding universe! 🚀 I'm a **full-stack developer** with a passion for creating efficient, user-friendly, and scalable solutions.
 Here's a bit more about me:

 ## 🎓 Recent Graduate
-I recently earned my **Bachelor of Science in Information Technology: Programming and Software Development**! 🎉 My academic journey was filled with challenges, growth, and a whole lot of coding and project management.
+I recently earned my **Bachelor of Science in Information Technology: Programming and Software Development**! 🎉 My academic journey was filled with challenges, growth, and a whole lot of inavvative technologies.
 Now, I’m ready to take my skills to the next level and tackle real-world projects!

 ## 👩‍💻 What I Do
 - 🌐 **.NET Enthusiast**: I love developing applications in **C#** and exploring the powerful .NET ecosystem.
 - 💡 **Full-Stack Developer**: From crafting seamless front-end experiences with **c#**, **JavaScript**, **HTML**, and **CSS**, to architecting robust back-end systems, to data achitecture and management, I’ve got it covered!
 - 📊 **Project Manager Extraordinaire**: Beyond coding, I thrive in the art of project management.
-I find joy in that **initial planning phase**, where ideas turn into strategies, and strategies transform into reality.
+I find joy in that initial planning phase, where ideas turn into strategies, and strategies transform into reality.
 Seeing a project progressively come to life just as planned?
 It's magical. ✨
 - ☁️ **Azure Explorer**: I have a foundational understanding of **Microsoft Azure** and its cloud services, from deploying applications to managing databases and resources and I'm always eager to expand this knowledge further.

 ## 🛠️ Skills